bipinKrishnan/ml-recipe-book/_build/html/_sources/image_classification.md

 ### Training the model

-We will use [pytorch lightning](https://pytorchlightning.ai/) to do the rest of the part for this task.
-Using pytorch lightning is similar to using pytorch, but we will control everything(training, validation, dataloaders etc) from a single place and by doing so we get a lot of extra benefits like:
+We will use [pytorch lightning](https://pytorchlightning.ai/) to do the training of our model.
+Using pytorch lightning is similar to using pytorch, but we will control everything(training, validation, dataloaders etc) from a single place and by doing so we get a lot of extra benefits including:

 * a wide range of ready to use callbacks like early stopping.
 * learning rate scheduler